Ready to learn more?

 Schedule a demo today to see how Aventri can help you Connect Better and start creating unforgettable meetings and events.

 This guide will walk you through the offline buyer’s journey and give you the information you need to reinvent your experiential marketing strategies.
 Discover how you can use experiential marketing to add value to your brand and organization, plus actionable tips that can be implemented for your next event.

-Experiential marketing is in a period of continued growth at present, because it provides a great opportunity for consumers to interact directly with brands and build up a positive association.
-In fact, according to findings published in the Freeman Research Global Brand Experience Study, more than a third of CMOs plan to allocate between 21% to 50% of their budget to experiential marketing in coming years.
+Experiential marketing is in a period of continued growth at present because it provides a great opportunity for consumers to interact directly with brands and build up a positive associations.
+In fact, according to findings published in the Freeman Research Global Brand Experience Study, more than a third of CMOs plan to allocate between 21% to 50% of their budget to experiential marketing in the coming years.

 Experiential marketing is a strategy designed to engage consumers and encourage direct participation with a brand and/or its products, experiential marketing includes things like event marketing and street marketing.
 Essentially, rather than simply being given a message through advertising, experiential marketing aims to allow consumers to experience something tangible, which they will then associate with the brand, such as an exhibition service, or a live interaction.